Climate Change is real

 - and seeking to support a just transition locally and globally.

-To find out more about our Christian calling to care for God’s world, and what individuals and churches can do and are doing, explore their website, The EcoHub.
+To find out more about how followers of Jesus we are called to care for God’s world, and what individuals and churches can do and are doing, explore their website, The EcoHub.

 Our Bishop of Reading, Oliva and the Oxford Diocese have made responding to the Climate Crisis a prime focus.